 Genuine Amazon Payments websites are always hosted on one of the following domains:

 Sometimes the link included in spoofed emails looks like a genuine Amazon Payments address.
-You can check where it actually points to by hovering your mouse over the link; the actual website to which it points will be shown in the status bar at the bottom of your browser window or as a pop-up.
+You can check where it actually points to by pointing to the link; the actual website to which it points will be shown in the status bar at the bottom of your browser window or as a pop-up.

-Alternately, sometimes the spoofed email is set up such that if you click anywhere on the text you are taken to the fraudulent website.
-Amazon.com will never send an email that does this.
-If you accidentally click on such an email and go to a spoofed website, do not enter any information; instead, just close that browser window.
+Alternately, sometimes the spoofed email is set up so that you are taken to the fraudulent website if you click any of the text.
+Amazon.com never sends an email that does this.
+If you accidentally click such an email and go to a spoofed website, do not enter any information.
+Instead, just close that browser window.

 - If an email looks suspicious, go directly to the Amazon Payments website

 When in doubt, do not click the link included in an email.
-Go directly to https://payments.amazon.com and log on to your Amazon Payments Account to view recent purchases, or to review your account information.
-If you cannot access your account, or if you see anything suspicious, let us know right away.
-You can contact us from the Payments website.
+Go directly to https://payments.amazon.com, and then sign in to your Amazon Payments Account to view recent purchases or to review your account information.
+If you cannot access your account or if you see anything suspicious, let us know right away.
+You can contact us from the Amazon Payments website.

 - Protect your account information

 If you did click through from a spoofed or suspicious email and you entered your Amazon Payments account information, you should immediately update your Amazon.com password.
-You can do this by going directly to http://www.amazon.com and clicking Your Account.
-On the next page, click the Change your name, email address, or password link.
+Here's how:

 If you have received an email that you know is a forgery, or if you think you have been a victim of a phishing attack and you are concerned about your Amazon.com account, please let us know right away by reporting a phishing or spoofed email.